taran-pierce/caddolakebayoutours/README.md

 * Components are located in `/frontend/src/components/`

 ## Build for production
-Merging into the branch (currently feature/rework-site-in-typescript-nextjs) kicks off the build in Azure
+Merging into the develop branch kicks off the build in Azure

 ### Items to fix
 - PWA